astro-stan/libitc/README.md

 * Minimises stack usage by **not** relying on recursion.
 * Generally tries to be as efficient and as small as possible.
 * Can be configured to use either 32 or 64-bit event counters.
+* Can be configured to use dynamic or static memory for the ITC node allocations, or even to use custom `malloc`/`free` implementations.
 * Provides handy serialisation and deserialisation APIs.
 * Provides an optional "extended" API interface (based on [this article](https://ferd.ca/interval-tree-clocks.html)), giving you more fine-grained control over the ITC lifecycle.
 This is not part of the original mechanism and is intended for more advanced use cases.